gabrielatrindade/movies_tmdb_pyladies_bootcamp/README.md

     dataset.

 ## Questions
-* Is there some correlation between: budget, popularity, revenue, vote_average and vote_count?
+* 01 - Is there some correlation between: budget, popularity, revenue, vote_average and vote_count?
-* Which movies have the highest vote_average?
+* 02 - Which movies have the highest vote_average?
 Is the vote_count significant for these movies?
-* Which movies people voted the most?
-Does them vote_average good?
+* 03 - Which movies people voted the most?
+Are them vote_average good?
 Is there some correlation?
-* Which movie have the most budget?
+* 04 - Which movie have the most budget?
 Which are them production_companies?
 What was the revenue generated?
-* Is there some correlation between the budget and profit?
+* 05 - Is there some correlation between the budget and profit?
 Is profit related to any variable?
-* Which movie has the most popularity?
+* 06 - Which movie has the most popularity?
 Which are them spoken_languages?
 And the genres?
-* Which production_companies have the most movies?
+* 07 - Which production_companies have the most movies?
 And the highest revenue?
-* ~~Which movies had the most budget and which cast started in it?~~
+* ~~08 - Which movies had the most budget and which cast started in it?~~

 ## Libraries used
     pandas